YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

    # Save minimized design
    write_rtlil min.il

+The ``-grep`` option is used to search the log file generated by the Yosys under test.
+If the error message is generated by something else, such as a wrapper process or compiler sanitizer, then you should instead use ``-err_grep``.
+For an OS error, like a SEGFAULT, you can also use ``-expect-return`` to check the error code returned.

 .. note::

-   Using ``-grep "<string>"`` with `bugpoint` is optional, but helps to ensure that the minimized design is reproducing the right error, especially when ``<failure.ys>`` contains more than one command.
-Unfortunately this does not work with runtime errors such as a ``SEGFAULT`` as it is only able to match strings from the log file.
+   Checking the error message or return status with is optional, but helps to ensure that the minimized design is reproducing the right error, especially when ``<failure.ys>`` contains more than one command.

-..
-TODO::  above note pending updated bugpoint #5068

 By default, `bugpoint` is able to remove any part of the design.
 In order to keep certain parts, for instance because you already know they are related to